alphagov/notifications-paas-autoscaler/README.md

 The Autoscaler will scale the specified apps to the number of instances equal to `SCHEDULED_SCALE_FACTOR` * `max_instance_count` unless some other metric requires the instance to scale to a higher number (e.g. a large scheduled job)

-## Debugging

-Depending on the problem you're facing you can use different approaches to get more information about it:

-1. You can see any events related to the Autoscaler app using `cf events notify-paas-autoscaler`.
-This will show you deployments or restarts
-1. You can tail the logs with `cf logs notify-paas-autoscaler` or, if Autoscaler has crashed, look into the latest logs with `cf logs notify-paas-autoscaler --latest`
-1. You can also log onto the box with `cf ssh notify-paas-autoscaler` and see if there are any exceptions logged in `/home/vcap/logs/app.log`

 ## Authentication credentials

 The application uses a user provided service to read the secret credentials it needs.